 The development of normal lymphocytes is a well-orchestrated process, that begins in the bone marrow.
 This process involves a functional antigen receptor (B-cell receptor or T-cell receptor) and a dozen of intermediators, including adaptor proteins and kinases that form a network of signaling pathways inside the cells.

 DO YOU KNOW?

-More than 360 adults have received bone marrow or stem cell transplants at Stanford every year.
+Over 400 patients received bone marrow or stem cell transplants at Stanford last year.